 The following lesson plan was written by Doug DuBrin, an English and history teacher as well as an editor and writer for PBS.
 It has been modified to include Chiura Obata’s artwork and biography in honor of APA Heritage Month.
-The orginal lesson plan can be accessed here.
+The original lesson plan is available on the PBS website.

 “The 1906 San Francisco earthquake and the resulting fires were one of the most devastating natural disasters in United States history.
 Recent estimates place the death toll from the quake at close to 3,000, far more than the original tally of around 300.
-The physical devastation to the city itself was immeasurable, in great part due to the lack of structural reinforcements that we take for granted today.
-Yet, like most events of sweeping adversity (such as Hurricane Katrina or the terrorist attacks of Sept.
-11, 2001), the people of San Francisco galvanized support for each other and from the outside and found ways to rebuild one of the country’s most beloved cities.”
+The physical devastation to the city itself was immeasurable, in great part due to the lack of structural reinforcements that we take for granted today.”

 Source: PBS News Hour Lesson Plans